 Bombi examined the space to try and make sense of what he was doing.
 The crevasse had widened some, but the lighting was very dim thanks to the lily pads.
 They were mostly surrounded by root and slime-coated soil walls, but there was one notable feature before them: a cracked slab of stone bearing a strange plant pod atop it.

 The pod wasn’t connected to a stem or vine.
-It was a cluster of chewed and torn lily pads glued together with something clear and sparkling.
-It was big enough to hold two or three men Chagrinn’s size.
+It was a cluster of chewed and torn lily pads glued together with something clear and sparkling, big enough to hold two or three men Chagrinn’s size.
 As the runner rearranged the scene he was careful never to step too close to it.
 Bombi stayed planted where she was until further instruction came.
 Her mind wandered only a little, picturing speed running lovers hiding their affection from the whole of reality.

 “I need you to stand…” Chagrinn pondered aloud after grabbing her shoulders, his head swiveling in several directions, “…over here.”
 She shuffled along with his pull until she was directly under one of the lily pads to the left of the strange pod.
 He took his hands back, examined her once again, and then shifted her a few inches further back, partially obscuring her behind the lily pad’s stem.
 “You should be able to see from there and you should also be completely out of its radius of awareness.
 There are only four minutes left until it triggers, so I need you to stay completely still and quiet when it does.
 Don’t do anything until I say; this is a frame perfect trick.”